Helping People Thrive

 Approximately 70% of our workforce in Malaysia are migrant workers from various countries.
 We recognise that the recruitment practices in place may be abused thus exposing our workers to risks such as modern-day slavery and exploitation.
 For this reason, we have been actively seeking solutions to enhance the migration experience for our workers through Responsible Recruitment practices, which include:

 No Recruitment fees – Our core principle of zero-cost means no worker should pay for a job.
 Sime Darby Plantation shall bear all the costs of recruitment.
+The Group has reimbursed most of its foreign workers currently within its employ who may have paid recruitment fees to secure employment with the Group.

-No retention of documents – we do not withhold or detain workers' passports or personal documents.
+No retention of documents – We do not withhold or detain workers' passports or personal documents.

 No contract substitution – Workers' agreements to the terms and conditions of recruitment and employment is voluntary and free from deception or coercion.